guy-mograbi-at-gigaspaces/cloudify-widget-ibm-client/README.md

 ### Dependencies

-Install required dependencies by running `npm install` at the project root path.
+Install required modules by running `npm install`, and `bower install` at the project root path.

 ### Configuration